anshtyagi14/elkf/README.md

-# Installing XXXX
+# Installing and setting up Elasticsearch, Logstash, Kibana, and Filebeat on Amazon Linux 2023

-This guide will help you install and set up XXXX
+This guide will help you install and set up Elasticsearch, Logstash, Kibana, and Filebeat on Amazon Linux 2023

 ## Requirements

-XXXX
+Amazon Web Services (AWS), Amazon Linux 2023

 ## Initial setup